What is OPF Programming?

 This graph has shown how (*p)->f(p) works.

-The ultimate aim of this skill, is to provide a Top-Down programming way, which is the key to build huge program.
+The aim of this skill, is to provide a Top-Down programming way, which is the key to build huge program.

-Say, we want to write a set of function like draw_rect, draw_circle, which support different printing targets.
+Say we want to write a set of function like draw_rect, draw_circle, which support different printing targets.

 How to do that?
 If we have a generic draw_point, it would be easy to implement those function.
-So the problem got converted into:

 How to implement a generic draw_point.